Toluwase/Word-Level-Language-Identification-for-Resource-Scarce-/README.md

 <h4>Operating instructions</h4>
 <p></p>
 <h4>Copyright and licensing information</h4>
-<p>You do not have the right to reproduce the datasets or the computer program that is made available to the public for commercial purpose.
-On the other hand, you have the permission to use the datasets and computer program for research, teaching and educational purposes without free of charge.</p>
+<p>You do not have the right to reproduce the datasets or the computer program made available on this account for commercial purposes.
+On the other hand, you have the permission to use the datasets and computer program for research, teaching and educational purposes free of charge.</p>
 <p>Please, cite these datasets, computer program and the associated corpora as: <br>
 Asubiaro, T., Adegbola, T., Mercer, R. and Ajiferuke, I. (2018).
 A Word-Level Language Identification Strategy for Resource-Scarce Languages.
 In 2018 Conference of The Association for Information Science and Technology, Vancouver, BC, Canada - Nov.
 10 - 14, 2018.</br></p>